aws/karpenter-provider-aws/website/content/en/docs/faqs.md

 ## General
 ### How does a Provisioner decide to manage a particular node?
 Karpenter will only take action on nodes that it provisions.
-All nodes launched by Karpenter will contain be labeled with `karpenter.sh/provisioner-name`.
+All nodes launched by Karpenter will be labeled with `karpenter.sh/provisioner-name`.
 ## Compatibility
 ### Which Kubernetes versions does Karpenter support?
 Karpenter releases on a similar cadence to upstream Kubernetes releases.
 Currently, Karpenter is compatible with Kubernetes versions v1.19+.
 However, this may change in the future as Karpenter takes dependencies on new Kubernetes features.